obonaventure/cnp3/Missions/S4/tcp1.rst

 =================================

-The Transmission Control Protocol plays a key role in the TCP/IP protocol by providing a reliable byte stream service on top of the unreliable connectionless service provided by IP.
-During this exercise, you will learn how to establish correctly a TCP connection by playing either the role of a client or of a server and also to reliably exchange one data segment over this connection.
+The Transmission Control Protocol plays a key role in the TCP/IP protocol suite by providing a reliable byte stream service on top of the unreliable connectionless service provided by IP.
+During this exercise, you will learn how to establish correctly a TCP connection by playing either the role of a client or the role of a server and also to reliably exchange one data segment over this connection.

-The deadline for this exercise is be Tuesday October 20th, 13.00.
+The deadline for this exercise is Tuesday October 20th, 13.00.

 TCP support in scapy_
 ---------------------